agrisjakob/Character-Generator-Devops-Project/Readme.md

 This service chooses a random class out of a list of six, which can be retrieved with a get request.

 ### Power level (/power/app4)
 This service sets your character's power level by assessing the compatability between your weapon and class, which need to be posted to the service.
-If your weapon and class are compatible (each character is compatible with one weapon and vice versa) then your character is likely to have a higher power level than another character who's weapon and class are not compatible.
+If your weapon and class are compatible (each class is compatible with one weapon and vice versa) then your character is likely to have a higher power level than another character who's weapon and class are not compatible.

 ## Architecture
 ### ERD